Originally published: July 2025 · Last updated: May 2026

 How much does it cost to sell a house in San Diego?

-Expect total costs between 6% and 10% of your sale price.
-On a $1,250,000 home, that’s $75,000 to $125,000.
+Expect total costs between 6 and 10 percent of your sale price.
+On a $1,250,000 home, that is $75,000 to $125,000.
 This includes agent commissions, closing costs, prep and repairs, staging, and any buyer concessions you agree to.
 San Diego’s transfer tax adds $1.10 per $1,000 of sale price.

 Should I sell my house FSBO or hire an agent?

 FSBO (For Sale By Owner) homes in California typically sell for less than agent-listed homes.
 You also take on all legal responsibility for disclosures, contracts, and negotiations.
-In a fast-moving market like San Diego, most buyers work with agents – and those agents often skip FSBO listings.
+In a fast-moving market like San Diego, most buyers work with agents, and those agents often skip FSBO listings.
 A local agent who specializes in your neighborhood understands pricing at the street level and has a marketing system built to attract qualified buyers from day one.

 What disclosures do I need to provide as a seller in California?